aws-amplify/aws-sdk-ios/README.md

 * Existing functionality will remain supported

 We recommend that you start using [AWS Amplify for Swift](https://github.com/aws-amplify/amplify-swift), our modern feature-rich library designed specifically for building cloud-connected apps powered by AWS.
 You can refer to the [AWS SDK for iOS migration guide](https://github.com/aws-amplify/amplify-swift/blob/main/MobileSDK_To_AmplifySwift_Guidance.md) to help you transition to AWS Amplify for Swift.
 This version is scheduled to reach End of Support on **August 1, 2026**.
 After this date, no further updates of any kind will be provided.
-See {published maintenance policy link} for more information about the Amplify Client Library lifecycle.
+See [maintenance policy](https://docs.amplify.aws/reference/maintenance-policy) for more information about the Amplify Client Library lifecycle.

 # AWS SDK for iOS